-- 1) At the end of each semester or upon notification that a student's academic record for the semester is not in compliance with Academic Standards requirements, the Committee will convene to conduct business. - 2) The meeting is closed to the public and press. - 3) Upon conclusion of the meeting, the Committee shall review all facts of the case.
+- 1) At the end of each semester, or upon notification that a student's academic record for the semester is not in compliance with Academic Standards requirements, the Committee will convene to conduct business. - 2) The meeting is closed to the student under review, the public, and the press. - Upon conclusion of the meeting, the Committee shall review all facts of the case.
 A written report, final decision, and process for appeal will be made available to the student within ten academic days.